-The particular portion of prominence to any prying Pipes-phobes, kicks-off at approximately the 31-minute mark of yesterday's Screenshot; during which, writer, actor, director, producer ("one of those is not true") Mark Gatiss was introduced to discuss his lasting appreciation of Alternative 3, Ghostwatch, Noel's House Party, and Beadle's About.
+The particular portion of prominence to any prying Pipes-phobes kicks-off at approximately the 31-minute mark of yesterday's Screenshot; during which, writer/actor/director/producer ("one of those is not true") Mark Gatiss was invited to discuss his lasting appreciation of Alternative 3, Ghostwatch, Noel's House Party, and Beadle's About.

 Now.
 Before we begin.
 Let me just say that I have a considerable amount of time for each of those aforementioned programmes.
-The latter three also constitute some of my fondest childhood memories, parked in front of the telly.
-For obvious reasons, Alternative 3 found its way into my rotation a little while later, and still packs a punch today; with a similarly invested reception back in 1977, to Ghostwatch in 1992.
-Good company, to say the least.
+The latter three also constitute some of my fondest childhood memories, sat parked in front of the telly.
+For obvious reasons, Alternative 3 found its way into my rotation a little while later, yet still packs a punch today; with a similarly invested audience reception back in 1977 to Ghostwatch in 1992.
+Good company to say the least.

-Although I am thrilled as always to see it being discussed, my only gripe with Ghostwatch featuring alongside this line-up can best be exemplified by considering this given episode's title: "Hoaxes, fakes and pranks".
+Although I am always thrilled to see it being discussed, my only gripe with Ghostwatch featuring alongside this line-up can best be exemplified by considering this given episode's title: "Hoaxes, fakes and pranks".

 According to Hoax: A History of Deception: 5,000 Years of Fakes, Forgeries, and Fallacies, care of Wikipedia:

 "A hoax is a widely publicized falsehood so fashioned as to invite reflexive, unthinking acceptance by the greatest number of persons of the most varied social identities and of the highest possible social pretensions to gull its victims into putting up the highest possible social currency in support of the hoax."